LED Low Bay Fixtures

 High Efficacy = More Savings

 Don't be fooled by the $'s you think you're saving when you buy a lower efficacy priced low bay.
-The money you will save with the higher efficiency LEDs will save you significantly more than the $s you saved with the cheaper low bay.
+The money you save with high efficiency LEDs will be greater than the $s saved purchasing the cheaper fixture.

 MyLEDLightingGuide Pro Tip